JustKesha/discord-voice-status/README.md

 ### Troubleshooting

-- Make sure you're using Python 3.10.11 or higher
+- Make sure you're using Python 3.10 or higher
 - Verify that your configuration and Discord token are correct
-- Check your microphone permissions
-- Ensure no other applications are using your microphone
+- Make sure the application is using the correct device
 - If status updates stop working, restart the bot

 ## Contributing